 The start-up that is contending to be Asia’s next Net-a-Porter and Asos is funded by Rocket Internet GmbH, a German company owned by Samwer brothers and famous for helping innovative start-ups in the Internet industry.

-The retailer currently offers more than 300 local and foreign fashion brands; and the number is set to cross 1,000 brands by the end of this year in a bid to serve net-savvy clients aged 18 to 45.
+The retailer currently offers more than 300 local and foreign fashion brands, and the number is set to cross 1,000 brands by the end of this year in a bid to serve net-savvy clients aged 18 to 45.

 Analysis by Singapore Company Registration specialist Rikvin reveals that there are several factors contributing to the popularity of retail start-ups like Zalora.
 “Firstly, they provide customers with a wide array of choices, from high-end to mass-fashion.
-Also, operating from a 8,000 sq ft warehouse on Ubi Road means doing away with physical stores or sales staff, ensuring low operating costs.
+Also, operating from an 8,000 sq ft warehouse on Ubi Road means doing away with physical stores or sales staff, ensuring low operating costs.
 Secondly, the absence of or low delivery costs incentivizes the buyer to click ‘add to cart’ and speeds the gratification process,” said Mr. Satish Bakhda, General Manager and Head of Rikvin’s Operations.

 Meanwhile, Zalora is streamlining its logistics services to offer same-day delivery, 30-day free returns, and an option for the customer to pay in cash upon delivery.
-Additionally, it is aiming to replicate its success in other South East Asian markets such as the Philippines, Indonesia and Malaysia.
+Additionally, it is aiming to replicate its success in other South East Asian markets such as the Philippines, Indonesia, and Malaysia.

 “Rising popularity of online shopping, high internet penetration, and lack of big established players regionally may give Zalora the first-movers’ advantage.
 Furthermore, by being headquartered here, it can also enjoy favorable regional headquarter tax rates which.
 Zalora’s popularity could also send in other contenders to cut a slice of the regional fashion pie,” added Mr. Bakhda.

-According to CBRE’s annual survey of 2012 identifying trends in global retail expansion, 38.9% of 326 retailers have a presence in Singapore, making it the most targeted market in Asia for European retailers.
+According to CBRE’s annual survey of 2012 identifying trends in the global retail expansion, 38.9% of 326 retailers have a presence in Singapore, making it the most targeted market in Asia for European retailers.
 Additionally, Global Language Monitor has listed Singapore as the 8th fashion capital in 2011.

 “As the online fashion business expands in the region, we anticipate that local job creation and the increasing demand for warehousing space will follow suit,” concluded Mr. Bakhda.